You are $75 away from free shipping

 Sorry, you must log in to save an item.

 This hack works best if you do it before you start your dye job.
 Coat your hairline with petroleum jelly before you start applying color to your hair.
-You can even apply some to the tips of your ears and the bottom of your neck so the dye doesn’t end up on those spots either.
-While this is most effective as a preventive measure, you can use it after a dye job too.
+You can even apply some to the tips of your ears and the bottom of your neck so the dye doesn’t end up clinging on those spots either.
+While this is most effective as a preventative measure, you can use it after a dye job too.
 Spot a stain?
 Put some of the petroleum jelly onto a cotton pad and rub it over the stain in question.

 We know, this is probably the last thing you want to do but hear us out!
-In this situation, time is on your side.
 Sometimes, the best thing you can do is just ride it out and wait for the hair dye to fade on its own.
 After all, time heals all wounds, right?
 Being overzealous about removing hair dye from skin can result in irritated or rubbed raw skin, which is why this method is oft recommended.
 As the days go by, the hair dye will fade on its own until it’s all but a distant memory.